up-in-the-clouds/telar-khipu/_objects/example-bogota-1614.md

 layout: object
 ---

-A legal map/painting used as evidence in a land ownership dispute between the crown prosecutor and Francisco Maldonado y Mendoza over land in the Bogotá savanna.
+A legal map/painting used as evidence in a land ownership dispute between the crown prosecutor and Francisco Maldonado y Mendoza over land in the Bogotá savannah.